Azure/Industrial-IoT/docs/deploy/howto-deploy-all-in-one.md

 On **Windows**, the script uses Powershell, which comes with Windows.
 The deploy batch file uses it to install all required modules.

 In case you run into issues, e.g. because you want to use pscore, run following two commands in PowerShell as Administrator.
-For more info on AzureAD and Az modules, refer [here](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps).
+See more information about [AzureAD and Az modules](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps).

    ```pwsh
    Install-Module -Name Az -AllowClobber